 Here are my suggestions to combat anxiety traveling alone.
 As always, feel free to add yours in the comments.

 It’s easy to feel bad about your uneasiness when going on trips alone.
 After all, you’ve spent so much money reaching a new place and now are living the dream that your friends or family would die for.
 Guilt settles in.

 Stop beating yourself up over your travel anxiety symptoms.
 They are not your fault.
-Besides, your reactions are valid.
+Besides, your reactions are valid and understandable and normal.
 And, besides, if we all had perfect control over our emotions, I wouldn’t have to write this post at all.

 Sometimes you may have physical symptoms like headaches, stomach aches, and sore joints.
 No need to make these reactions even worse by adding guilt on top of the “crap pile.”
 So, instead of cursing at yourself for “being stupid,” accept that your feelings are valid and then take the proper steps to address them.